 Payment Exception Service

 The Payment Exception Service is a way to pay benefits to people who cannot use bank, building society, credit union or Post Office card accounts.
-It replaces the Simple Payments system from March 2018.
+It replaced the Simple Payments system from March 2018.

 How does the Payment Exception Service work?